 Author Biography

-Herland Tejerina, Institute of Tropical Medicine Antwerp
+Herland Tejerina, Institute of Tropical Medicine Antwerp, Belgium

 MD, MPH, estudiante de PhD, investigador en salud pública